 According to Education Law (1950)(4)(b) and Commissioner's Regulations 170.3(b), each of the component districts is allocated a proportionate share of costs included in the capital budget.
-These costs are allocated in the same manner as the administrative budget (i.e., based on RWADA without regard to participation levels in elective services that each district may request).
+These costs are allocated in the same manner as the administrative budget (i.e., based on RWADA regardless of participation levels in programs and services elected by each district.)
 However, there is no requirement for a vote, as in the administrative budget.
 The CiTi capital budget may include the following items as applicable: the costs for leasing space, payments for indebtedness associated with capital projects, appropriations to be used for the purpose of pursuing capital improvements or renovations to the facilities.

+Michael Sheperd

-Michael Sheperd Assistant Superintendent for Administrative Services 315.963.4260 msheperd@CiTiboces.org
+Assistant Superintendent for Administrative Services 315.963.4260 msheperd@CiTiboces.org